Joker Out: 2016–2021: Formation and Umazane misli

 The group was formed in May 2016 after the breakup of Apokalipsa, which included Bojan Cvjetićanin, Martin Jurkovič, Matic Kovačič and Luka Škerlep.
 Three of them (Cvjetićanin, Jurkovič, and Kovačič) were joined by Kris Guštin and Jan Peteh from Buržuazija, and Joker Out was born.
 In November they released their first single "Kot srce, ki kri poganja", for which they also recorded their first music video.
-On June 17, 2017, they became the winners of the 4th season (2016/17) of the Špil league (a competition for student musical groups and soloists).
+On 17 June 2017 they became the winners of the 4th season (2016/17) of the Špil league (a competition for student musical groups and soloists).
 In November they released their second song "Omamljeno telo".
 The group also performed at many festivals.

-Their next single "Gola", on which they first collaborated with producer Žare Pak, was released on September 12, 2019.
-On November 2, they had their first completely independent concert, held at the Ljubljana Castle.
+Their next single "Gola", on which they first collaborated with producer Žare Pak, was released on 12 September 2019.
+On 2 November they had their first completely independent concert, held at the Ljubljana Castle.
 "Gola" was followed by the fourth single "Vem da greš" in March 2020, followed by "Umazane misli" (October 2020) and "A sem ti povedal" (July 2021).
 Jure Maček replaced drummer Matic Kovačič between the releases of "Umazane misli" and "A sem ti povedal".
-The composition "Umazane misli" was chosen by the audience as the Best New Slovene Song of the Past Year at the first edition of the Frišno/Fresh music festival, which took place on October 1, 2021.
+The composition "Umazane misli" was chosen by the audience as the Best New Slovene Song of the Past Year at the first edition of the Frišno/Fresh music festival, which took place on 1 October 2021.

 Their first album Umazane misli was released in October 2021.
 It was originally planned to be released in April 2020, but the release was postponed several times due to the COVID-19 pandemic.
-It was presented at two consecutive concerts on October 20 and 21, 2021 in Cvetličarna, both of which were sold out in 2020.
+It was presented at two consecutive concerts on 20 and 21 October 2021 in Cvetličarna, both of which were sold out in 2020.
 The second concert was recorded by Radiotelevizija Slovenija (RTV Slovenija).
 In these two years, they received two Zlata piščal (Golden Flute) awards – the first in 2020 for Newcomers of the Year, and the second in 2021 for Artists of the Year.